 Kiosks centrally located or positioned by doors can act as virtual customer service representatives, answering basic questions and offering discounts and promotions.

-With the global kiosk market at just over 1.2 billion dollars, it’s safe to say that retailers are discovering how to further create customer loyalty while generating brand awareness at the same time.
+With the global kiosk market at just over 1.2 billion dollars, it’s safe to say that retailers are discovering how to further create customer loyalty, use kiosks for sales, and generate brand awareness at the same time.